nsidc/data-access-tool-ui/README.md

 ## Deployment

-TBD: This currently manual process is a proof of concept.

-To avoid dealing with mount dependencies, run the following on a dev VM after building for Drupal:

-        cp -R ./dist/* /share/apps/hermes-all/<env>/ui/*
+If you want to deploy to the current environment from a VM:

+        $ npm run deploy-drupal

+If you're on a dev or CI VM with `/share/apps/hermes-all` mounted, you can deploy to any environment by passing an argument.
+For example:

+        $ npm run deploy-drupal -- integration